SillyFreak/typst-alexandria/src/lib.typ

 /// #show: alexandria(prefix: "x-", read: path => read(path))
 /// ```
 ///
-/// The `read` parameter kann be skipped, in which case file paths can not be used for bibliography
+/// The `read` parameter can be skipped, in which case file paths can not be used for bibliography
 /// files and custom styles.
 This means you will need to pass `bytes` values to @@bibliographyx()
 /// and @@load-bibliography() instead of paths.
 ///